rguthriemsft/kafkatesting/README.md

    1. Use UI
    1. Use CLI (Hint: exec into broker container)
 1. Test cluster using command line
+   1. Produce and consume from CLI
+   1. Produce from CLI - see the messages in the UI and the VS Code Extension
 1. Create simple python producer
 1. Create simple python consumer
 1. Add method to send batch of messages in producer